ukri-bench/benchmark-s-omb/README.md

   by providing the appropriate option to the `osu_<test>` command (i.e. `-d[ROCm,CUDA,OpenACC]` ).

-OMB provides a script named `get_local_rank` that may (optionally) used as a wrapper function when launching the OMB tests.
-It's purpose is to define an the `LOCAL_RANK` environment variable before starting the target executable (e.g. `osu_latency`).
-`LOCAL_RANK` enumerates the ranks on each node so that the MPI library can control affinity between ranks and processors.
-Different MPI launchers expose the local rank information in different ways, and `libexec/osu-micro-benchmarks/get_local_rank` should be modified accordingly.
-Notes describing the appropriate modifications are included within the `get_local_rank` script.
-On Perlmutter, MPI jobs are started using the SLURM PMI, and the `LOCAL_RANK` may be set using
-`export LOCAL_RANK=$SLURM_LOCALID`.

 Runtime options to control the execution of each test can be viewed by supplying the `--help` option.